 - If a participant was receiving SSD prior to incarceration, the SSD disability status is not in question.
 Social Security Administration (SSA) suspends SSD participants when they become incarcerated, and must verify all other eligibility factors prior to approving pay status, but as disability is not in question, an MRT determination is not required.
-Staff should not require an MRT determination prior to restoring benefits, but must review case periodically to add SSD income when payment begins.
+Staff should not require an MRT determination prior to restoring benefits, but the participant must report the SSD income as a change when it resumes.

 EXAMPLE: Bonnie is active MHABD because she is receiving Social Security Disability and Blind Pension (BP).
 She is incarcerated October 2019 and her MHN benefits are suspended and her BP benefits are closed.
 In April 2020, DOC sends a report that Bonnie is expected to be released May 17, 2020.
 Bonnie does not require an MRT determination as she was receiving SSD prior to incarceration.
 There are no other expected changes, no new resources, or new income reported by DOC or Bonnie.
 Redetermination is completed and benefits are scheduled to be restored as of May 17, 2020.
 Bonnie must reapply for BP if she wants to receive that benefit.